auth0/auth0-PHP/UPGRADE.md

 - Class `Auth0\SDK\API\Management` was updated:

+  - `__construct` was updated:
-  - Constructor was updated to require a configuration format identical to the base `Auth0\SDK\Auth0` class: a `SdkConfiguration` class, or an array of configuration options.
+    - `configuration` was added as a required instance of either an `SdkConfiguration` class, or an array of configuration options.
+See the [8.0 configuration](#configuring-auth0-sdk-80) and [8.0 configuration options](#updated-configuration-options) guides for usage information.
+    - All other arguments were removed.
   - Public method 'getHttpClient()' was added.
   - Public method `getResponsePaginator()` was added.